 Ben Patrick Holden is fantasy writer from the South Pennines, now living with his wife and son at the edge of the woods in North East England.
 His writing is inspired by, and rooted in the numinous qualities of myth and landscape.

-For me, writing fantasy is a kind of creative engagement with the soul of the world, with the spirit of woods and rivers, and with ancient moss-covered rocks.
-I write because I love this breathing biosphere of ours.
+For me, writing fantasy is a kind of creative engagement with the soul of the world.
+A big part of my motivation for telling stories comes from a feeling of reverence for this wild cosmos we’re a part of.
 I want it to set my imagination on fire, and to make stories that help to reawaken our old kinship with the land in this time of uncertainty and loss.

 Brief History of Story-Making Activity: